 Both the Site Plan Control By-law and Section 4.46 b) of the Kingsville Zoning By-law require site plan approval of the proposed development.
+The existing approved layout has been provided.
+(See Appendix A).

 Although the odour control aspect of MMPFs will be specifically addressed and enforced through the provisions of the zoning the required design reports will be a required appendices to the site plan agreement.
 In addition to odour internal greenhouse lighting has been raised as an ongoing item of concern with several operations in Kingsville.
 As we are aware that MMPFs will rely even more heavily on grow lighting the current wording in site plan agreements is no longer sufficient to address this issue.
 Moving forward with all greenhouse developments owners will be required to provide a lighting design and control plan to demonstrate that they will be dark sky compliant.
 This would include such details as the type of lighting along with both wall and roof shading that mitigates the impact on night sky.